Baseball cap: Athletic use

+In baseball

-In the sport of baseball, the cap is an important part of the uniform which, in addition to its protective function, identifies a team.
-Often the logo, mascot, team's, city or country initial (often in the form of monogram) is placed on the cap.
+In the sport of baseball, the cap is an important part of the uniform, which, in addition to its protective function, identifies a team.
+Often, the logo, mascot, team's, city's, or country's initials (often in the form of a monogram) are placed on the cap.

+In 2007, the MLB changed the standard cap worn by players from wool to polyester to increase player comfort.

 In 2014, the MLB began allowing pitchers to wear a special reinforced hat to protect their heads from line drives.

+In other sports

-In some sports baseball caps are also used on the field.
+Baseball caps are also used on and off the field in other sports.
 In softball baseball caps are mandatory for men but optional for women.
 In limited overs cricket teams have opted to wear baseball caps, rather than more traditional cricket caps.
 In golf and tennis, baseball caps are used as an alternative to more traditional headgear.

 Athletes in other sports wear hats with their team's logo and colors as "sideline" hats; both types are also sold as authentic team merchandise in retail stores.
-Other hats may simply have a maker's logo, such as Reebok, Nike or Carhartt; these hats are often made of brushed cotton.
+Other hats may simply have a maker's logo, such as Reebok, Nike, or Carhartt; these hats are often made of brushed cotton.

-In many forms of motorsport, a baseball cap with the logo of the series' tyre supplier will be given for the top 3 finishing drivers to wear during the podium ceremony.
+In many forms of motorsport, a baseball cap with the logo of the series' tire supplier will be given to the top 3 finishing drivers to wear during the podium ceremony.